Second-generation gender bias: Workplace discrimination

 Second-generation gender bias is a form of discrimination against women because their practices reflect the values of the men who created the setting, which is often the workplace.
 Gender bias is one of the most regularly appearing biases shown in the workplace, as opposed to racist bias or personal bias.
 Few people in workplaces with gender diversity recognize it as a problem, and many people, including those who work in single-gender workplaces, are not aware it is happening at all.
 An example of second-generation gender bias is that in some work places, women are not being hired because the company is a male-dominated workplace.
-Work cultures may be created to appear to be neutral and unbiased, but they are not.
+Work cultures may be structured to appear to be neutral and unbiased, yet they can still reflect subtle biases or norms that influence workplace dynamics.

 Faye Crosby argues that second-generation gender bias goes unnoticed in the workplace, not only by men but also by women.
 Many women experience second-generation gender bias in the workplace, but fail to notice that such discrimination is happening.
 Women who do recognize second-generation gender bias may feel more power-driven, rather than taken advantage of, when thinking of the discriminatory acts that they have experienced in the past.
 According to Herminia Ibarra, women who recognize these discriminatory acts feel empowered to take action to counter those effects by pushing themselves to achieve leadership opportunities they are qualified for, seeking out sponsors and supporters, and negotiating their work arrangements.
 Masculine traits, such as strength, confidence, and definitive, are typically preferred in the workplace because they make the company appear to be more driven and confident in its success.
-However, when a woman shows these "masculine traits", she is often thought of as bossy, rude, and full of herself.
-Experts say that men are more of the natural-born leaders because of their biological preferences.
-Women are strong leaders as well because they can be compassionate towards those under them, which in turn could result in better relationships and stronger teams.
+However, when a woman exhibits these traditionally masculine traits, she is frequently perceived as bossy, impolite, or arrogant.
+Experts say that men may be more inclined toward natural leadership due to biological predispositions.
+Women can be effective leaders due to their capacity for compassion toward team members, which may contribute to stronger interpersonal relationships and enhanced team cohesion.